-How can I tell if my organization is licensed for Microsoft Defender ATP?
+How can I tell if my organization is licensed for Microsoft Defender for Endpoint?

-The following Microsoft Volume Licensing products support Defender ATP:
+The following Microsoft Volume Licensing products support Defender for Endpoint:

 - Windows 10 Enterprise E5